How Can I REally Trust In God

 –St. John Chrysostom

 Christians all day long “say” we trust in Jesus.
 But saying we trust in Christ and truly trusting are two very different things.

 Those who truly trust don’t want anything but what God wills and never fear in a single thing that our all loving Lord allows to occur in our lives.

 “You keep in peace—in peace because they trust in you” (Isaiah 26:3).

 - Don’t worry when crosses (something bad or suffering) comes or might come,

-- Aren’t jealous of others blessing as they suffer,
+- Aren’t jealous of others blessings,

-- Don’t complaining when things go wrong,
+- Don’t complain when things go wrong,

 - Aren’t in despair when they lose a loved one,

 - Do feel in peace when: treated poorly, suffering any affliction, experience difficulty or challenges, or if any disappointment happens.